Opentrons/junk-drawer/README.md

   - Returns all items in the store
 - `store.get_all_entries()`
   - Returns all items in the store zipped in tuples with their keys

+**Note:** A key may contain forward slashes (`/`).
+The store will interpret forward slashes in a key as additional directories in the path to the item.

 ### Put an item in the store